catalingheorghe/cpp-luxoft-c003/notes-module3.md

 // after each move, the original object is left in a valid but empty state
 ```

+"rvalue references" - not really references, but another way to assign variables

+if move ctor is not defined, overloading will make it such that copy ctor is called

 ### Inheritance and polymorphism

 Inheritance - extend classes without changing their definition